 Please email a photo to Stringspace of your suggested outdoor location.

-Below is our most popular type of market umbrella.
 Please make sure your market umbrella has a sturdy base.

 What happens if it rains and we need to change venues on the day?